CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model

 We use z-score normalization to ensure stable training.
-The code embedding $v^{(f)}_{\hat{z}_n}$, retrieved from the frequency codebook, is passed through the \textbf{F-Decoder}, which consists of a Transformer encoder followed by two linear layers:
+The code embedding ${vf}_i$, retrieved from the frequency codebook, is passed through the \textbf{F-Decoder}, which consists of a Transformer encoder followed by two linear layers:

-where $y_n^A$ and $y_n^P$ are the predicted amplitude and phase, respectively. $TF^{(f)}$ denotes a Transformer encoder.
-The frequency codebook's training objective frequency codebook is the mean squared error (MSE) loss:
+where $y_i^A$ and $y_i^P$ are the predicted amplitude and phase, respectively.
+The frequency codebook's training objective is the mean squared error (MSE) loss:

-\textbf{Temporal Codebook Training} Direct reconstruction of temporal features might lead to non-convergence~\cite{jianglarge}.
+\paragraph{Temporal Codebook Training} Direct reconstruction of temporal features might lead to non-convergence~\citep{jianglarge}.
 To address this, we combine contrastive loss with reconstruction loss to train a temporal codebook.
-Inspired by studies on physiological signals \cite{kiyasseh2021clocs}, we assume temporal dependencies exist between different EEG patches, especially within the same channel.
-For an EEG sample $X \in \mathbb{R}^{C \times T \times N}$, we split it into two halves of length $N/2$.
-We use \textbf{TF-Encoder} in Eq.~\eqref{eq.transformer} to obtain the representations of these two segments $X_{h1},X_{h2} \in \mathbb{R}^{C \times T \times N/2}$ separately:
+Inspired by studies on physiological signals \citep{kiyasseh2021clocs}, we assume temporal dependencies exist between EEG segments, especially within the same channel.
+For an EEG segment $X_m \in \mathbb{R}^{C \times n \times L}$, we split it into two halves of length $n/2$.
+We use \textbf{TF-Encoder} in Eq.~\eqref{eq.transformer} to obtain the representations of these two parts $X_{m1},X_{m2} \in \mathbb{R}^{C \times \frac{2}{n} \times L}$ separately: